 The Science Behind the Sealing of The Tennis Balls

 A variety of sports, including football and volleyball, use pressurized balls.
 However, tennis balls are different as there are no ways to pump them.
-Tennis balls packaged in an airtight can to keep the inside pressure of the ball undamaged.
+Tennis balls are packaged in an airtight can to keep the inside pressure of the ball undamaged.
 The cans are also sealed in the same inside pressure as the ball.

-Why Are Tennis Balls Can Vacuum Sealed?
+Why Are Tennis Balls Sealed?

 Tennis balls usually come in a sealed canister, which is identical to the drink cans.
 But why do they seal tennis balls?
 As we mentioned earlier, the tennis ball cans are not vacuum sealed.
 Instead, they are sealed under the same pressure as the balls.
 The pressurized air keeps the inside pressure of the balls intact.